vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 - Vitess provides the user the mechanism to show migration status, cancel or retry migrations, based on the job ID

 ## Syntax

+**Note:** while this feature is experimental the syntax is subject to change.

 We assume we have a keyspace (schema) called `commerce`, with a table called `demo`, that has the following definition: